jaydeepw/audio-wife/README.md

 Why the name 'AudioWife'?
 =========================
-This relates with yet another Android AudioRecorder library project that is coming soon.
+This relates with another Android AudioRecorder library project that is coming soon.
-So thought of it as analogous to a married couple where the wife is an active Player, hence AudioWife for Audio Player and husband being a Listener, hence AudioHusband for Audio Recorder.
+The name AudioWife comes from an analogy of a married couple where the wife is an active Player, hence AudioWife for Audio Player and husband being a Listener hence AudioHusband for Audio Recorder.

 Contributing
 =========================